sitting-duck/stuff/ai/tensorflow/build_tensorflow_1.14_source_for_Windows/README.md

+This page: ``https://www.tensorflow.org/install/source#linux`` has a lot of useful links on it, but it is not what you need.
+It is about building Tensorflow from source for Python, (you want C++), and it is only tested on Linux and Mac, as shown in the screencap below.
 ![Not Tested and Not Supported for Windows](not_tested_and_supported_for_Windows.png)

 According to the Tensorflow website as of 10/12/2019, this configuration is not tested and is not supported.
-However, I was able to build tensorflow on Windows using Bazel with GPU support and I will detail my endeavor in what I hope is not too excruciating detail below.
+However, I was able to build tensorflow on Windows using Bazel with GPU support and I will detail my endeavor in a level of detail that I hope is not too excruciating below.

 ### A little background.
 We do machine learning stuff where I work.
 Normally we do machine learning stuff with tensorflow and the way we usually do this is we will build and train the neural net using Python.